techidaily/site-games-able/source/_posts/mastering-xbox-xs-track-your-gaming-hours.md

 ![A screenshot of the Time Played statistic on Xbox Series X showcasing no time played](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/001-1.jpg)

- So, while the ability to[compare Xbox stats with friends on Xbox Series X|S](https://www.makeuseof.com/xbox-how-to-compare-gaming-stats-with-friends/) is mostly accurate, the**Time played** stat is strangely plagued with issues.
+ So, while the ability to [compare Xbox stats with friends on Xbox Series X|S](https://www.makeuseof.com/xbox-how-to-compare-gaming-stats-with-friends/) is mostly accurate, the**Time played** stat is strangely plagued with issues.
 However, for mainline and current game releases, the time you spend playing will be tracked accurately, unless developers have specifically disabled the feature.

 ## How to Check Your Time Played From Your Xbox Series X|S